nmattia/nmattia.com/posts/2018-12-11-hunt-bugs-down-before-they-are-merged.md

 ---

-I discuss a few reasons why catching bugs in master is more expensive than before merge, try to explain why some people think this isn't true, and talk a bit about merge queues.
+I discuss a few reasons why catching bugs in master is more expensive than before they are merged, try to explain why some people think this isn't true, and talk a bit about merge queues.

 ---